 The collection housed in this Neo-classical building includes works from the 19th and 20th Centuries.
 The 19th-century works are mostly those of the Macchiaioli (Florentine impressionist painters), a movement similar to puntinismo (pointillism), a style based on the use of spots of color to create paintings whose subjects were distinguishable only from a certain distance.
 Among the 20th-century artists represented here are De Chirico, Carrà, Sironi, Casorati, and Marini.
 The museum often organizes temporary exhibitions and has its own restaurant, Caffè delle Arti.

-Vatican City is amongst the most important historical sites in the world.
-Being the seat of the Holy Roman Catholic Church, it is also the home of the Pope.
-As the smallest state in the world, the Vatican has figured in key events throughout history.
-Occupying about one half kilometer (0.31 miles) of Rome, the Vatican City is further significant because of its fabulous architecture, religious, and artistic treasures.
-It was Pope Julius II della Rovere in the 16th Century who commissioned Michelangelo to paint the history of creation on the ceiling of the Sistine Chapel.
-Among countless other notable events in the history of this important city are the convening of the College of Cardinals, at the death of a reigning Pontiff, for the purposes of electing a new Pope.
-No visit to Rome is complete without an excursion to this magnificent location, a place so steeped in history and tradition that you will never forget it.
+Vatican City is amongst the most important historical and religious sites in the world; it is the seat of the Roman Catholic Church and the home of the Pope.
+The smallest state in the world, it occupies only about 0.44 square kilometers (0.17 square miles) near the center of Rome and is recognized as a UNESCO World Heritage Site.
+The Vatican has figured in key events throughout history and is further significant because of its superlative architectural, religious, and artistic attractions.
+It was Pope Julius II della Rovere in the 16th Century who commissioned Michelangelo to paint the history of creation on the ceiling of the Sistine Chapel - just one of the Vatican's world-renown cultural and artistic jewels.
+Others include St. Peter's Basilica and the Vatican Museums.
+Among countless other notable events, the Vatican also hosts the convening of the College of Cardinals upon the death of a reigning Pontiff, for the purposes of electing a new Pope.
+No visit to Rome is complete without an excursion to this magnificent location, a place steeped in history and tradition.